mozilla/preparatory-survey-for-naar-study-addon/docs/TESTPLAN.md

 * Set the branch preference to one of the validation branches
 * Enroll a client using the Normandy staging server
 * Verify that the study runs
-* Verify that `places.frecency.firstBucketCutoff` has a non-default value
+* Verify that `extensions.pioneer-participation-prompt_shield_mozilla_org.enrollmentState` has a non-default value
 * Unenroll a client using the Normandy staging server
-* Verify that `places.frecency.firstBucketCutoff` has been restored to use the default value
+* Verify that `extensions.pioneer-participation-prompt_shield_mozilla_org.enrollmentState` has been restored to use the default value

 **Correct branches and weights**